 What does this mean for firms?

-Where firms had discretion under the 2011 Yellow Book to determine whether certain financial statement preparation and accounting services created threats to independence, the new Yellow Book tells firms which services create threats and may require application of safeguards and which create significant threats to independence.
+The new Yellow Book clearly informs firms which services create threats and may require application of safeguards and which create significant threats to independence.
 When threats are significant, firms must apply safeguards to be considered independent, for example, by using separate audit and nonaudit teams or performing an independent second review of nonaudit work, which may present significant challenges for the smaller firms that typically service the smaller clients.
-Performing these services under the new Yellow Book may no longer be possible.
+In some cases, performing these services for audit clients under the new Yellow Book may no longer be possible.